-Any student, who assaults an administrator, teacher, teacher's aide, or other educational or support staff, on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school or school district by the principal.
+Assault on an Administrator, Teacher, Teacher's aide or other staff be subject to expulsion from the school or school district by the principal.
 The student will be suspended and a hearing will be held with the principal to consider expulsion of the student.
 Police will be notified (see Memorandum of Understanding)